 Adopting new technologies means leaving your comfort zone, which can feel daunting.
 However, the cost of inaction exponentially increases as time goes on.
 So if it seems like a minor challenge now, soon it will become a big headache and a roadblock on your path to growth.

 The cost of the status quo consists of all expenses associated with not deploying an essential technology that matches the complexity of your business.

-“We were aware that every single day we delayed selecting a future-proof 3D product visualization vendor was another day, another resource wasted.” — Louis Adamou, E-commerce and Technology Strategist at Loaf
+“We were aware that every single day we delayed selecting a future-proof 3D product visualization vendor was another day, another resource wasted.” - Louis Adamou, Technology Director, Loaf

 What is the best way to measure the cost of the status quo?
 Calculate all the expenses that you have to pay as a result of the inefficiencies in the process: organizing product photoshoots, manufacturing, transportation costs for the physical sample of the furniture item, low-quality 3D product visualization you can’t repurpose for multiple use cases, errors as a result of manual data entry, managing, storing, and repurposing assets ... and the list goes on.

 When you add the wasted time required from your team for manual, repetitive work instead of working on value-added tasks, it is clear that the cost of status quo is much higher than the investment required, especially for furniture businesses that are in it for the long haul.

 When e-commerce was still a greenfield, there was a saying: “If customers can’t see it, they can’t buy it.”
 Today, that’s not enough.
 Suppose you want to sell big-ticket items such as furniture.
 In that case, you have to display your product in the highest quality and introduce advanced features that will allow customers to inspect the product closely and replicate in-person shopping.

 The writing is on the wall — not doing anything to prepare for the new era of furniture e-commerce is the most expensive decision you’ll ever make.